Arkansas medical marijuana sales increase to $23.3 million in July - NewsBreak

 “Medical marijuana purchases increased by more than $1 million from June to July,” said Scott Hardin, spokesperson for the Arkansas Department of Finance and Administration.
 “An average of $751,720 was spent daily on medical marijuana purchases in July.
 Since January 1, 2022, patients have spent a total of $157.9 million to obtain 27,782 pounds from the state’s 38 dispensaries.”

 The Arkansas Medical Marijuana Commission will meet on Thursday, August 11 at 4:30 p.m.
 An agenda for that meeting can be viewed here.
-The meeting may be viewed via an Arkansas PBS livestream at https://www.myarkansaspbs.org/arcan/home .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+The meeting may be viewed via an Arkansas PBS livestream at https://www.myarkansaspbs.org/arcan/home.